greenhat/omnizk/README.md

 OmniZK is a framework to transform code from various sources to various ZK VM's backends.
 Its design resembles the [MLIR](https://mlir.llvm.org/)(LLVM) architecture, where IR transformations are implemented generically and reused with different custom IR dialects.
 I started OmniZk because I believe that in the compilers for different ZK VMs will be a lot of similar code that can be shared and reused.

-### Planned features:

-- generic IR transformations and optimizations (DCE, CSE, etc.) when compiling to your target ZK VM;
-- OmniZK IR transformation pass infrastructure with your added passes;
-- IR dialects (Wasm, [Triton VM](https://github.com/TritonVM/triton-vm), [Miden VM](https://github.com/0xPolygonMiden/miden-vm/), Move IR, Sway IR, etc.) and their transformations and optimizations;
-- compile high-level languages like Rust to your ZK VM (via Wasm);
+For example, If you want to compile Rust code to your ZK VM via Wasm, OmniZK gives you the Wasm parser and IR, IR transformations, ZK VM IR, and codegen.
+You can build your custom compilation pipeline by choosing what OmniZK transformations (optimizations, lowering, etc.) you want to use, adding your custom transformations as additional passes, and extending IRs with your custom ops.

 OmniZK is highly modular so that you can use only crates needed for your use case - specific IRs, parsers, transformations, etc.

+### Features:

+- Wasm IR dialect and Wasm parser;
+- IR dialects for ZK VMs ([Triton VM](https://github.com/TritonVM/triton-vm), [Miden VM](https://github.com/0xPolygonMiden/miden-vm/), etc.) and lowering conversion passes;
+- IR transformations (lowering, optimizations, etc.) and codegen;
+- Extend IRs with your custom ops and add your own IR transformations;

 ## Roadmap